AaronChelvan/mof-bc/README.md

 ## Configuration
 The configuration file (`common/src/Config.java`) has the following options that can be edited:
-* **mode** - Determines the behaviour of a node.
+* `mode` - Determines the behaviour of a node.
 Possible values:
-    * **0** - Create transactions until the blockchain is full.
+    * `0` - Create transactions until the blockchain is full.
-    * **1** - Remove transactions until the amount of transactions specified by **removalPercentage** have been removed.
+    * `1` - Remove transactions until the amount of transactions specified by **removalPercentage** have been removed.
-    * **2** - Summarize transactions until the amount of transactions specified by **removalPercentage** have been removed.
+    * `2` - Summarize transactions until the amount of transactions specified by **removalPercentage** have been removed.
-    * **3** - Convert the node's blockchain from Java's object serialization format into JSON.
+    * `3` - Convert the node's blockchain from Java's object serialization format into JSON.
-    * **4** - Convert the node's blockchain from JSON back to Java's object serialization format.
+    * `4` - Convert the node's blockchain from JSON back to Java's object serialization format.
-    * **5** - Convert the node's blockchain from Java's object serialization format into CSV.
+    * `5` - Convert the node's blockchain from Java's object serialization format into CSV.
-    * **6** - Convert the node's blockchain from CSV back to Java's object serialization format.
+    * `6` - Convert the node's blockchain from CSV back to Java's object serialization format.
-    * **7** - Convert the node's blockchain from Java's object serialization format into the custom serialization algorithm.
+    * `7` - Convert the node's blockchain from Java's object serialization format into the custom serialization algorithm.
-    * **8** - Convert the node's blockchain from the custom serialization algorithms back to Java's object serialization format.
+    * `8` - Convert the node's blockchain from the custom serialization algorithms back to Java's object serialization format.
-* **dataSize** - If the mode is set to 0, any future standard transactions created by the node will contain this many bytes of data (this value excludes the size of any additional metadata that will be included in the transaction).
+* `dataSize` - If the mode is set to 0, any future standard transactions created by the node will contain this many bytes of data (this value excludes the size of any additional metadata that will be included in the transaction).
-* **removalPercentage** - If **mode** is set to 1 or 2, this value specifies what proportion of the transactions will be removed/summarised.
+* `removalPercentage` - If `mode` is set to 1 or 2, this value specifies what proportion of the transactions will be removed/summarised.
 Expressed as a floating point number between 0 and 1.
-* **numTransactionsInSummary** - The number of transactions that will be summarized together into a single summary transaction.
+* `numTransactionsInSummary` - The number of transactions that will be summarized together into a single summary transaction.
-* **cleaningPeriod** - The length of the cleaning period (seconds).
+* `cleaningPeriod` - The length of the cleaning period (seconds).
-* **numTransactionsInBlock** - The maximum number of transactions a block can contain.
+* `numTransactionsInBlock` - The maximum number of transactions a block can contain.
-* **maxBlockchainSize** - The maximum number of blocks in a blockchain.
+* `maxBlockchainSize` - The maximum number of blocks in a blockchain.

-## Testing procedure
+## Testing
-1. Configure the network to only create standard transactions (set mode to 0 in the node and miner)
+The Python script `test.py` can be used for obtaining the size of the blockchain, as well as the sizes of each individual blocks within it.
+The script requires the `plyvel` module (https://plyvel.readthedocs.io/en/latest/) to be installed.
+It accepts 1 argument which can be one of the following:
+* `clear` - Deletes the blockchains of all of the nodes as well as all of the copies made to the nodes
+* `compare` - Prints out the details of all of the blockchains within the `analysis` directory.
+In particular, it will print the size of the blockchains, and the sizes of each individual block (in bytes).
+* Any other argument will result in the node's blockchain being copied into a directory of the same name as the argument.
+This directory will be moved into the `analysis` directory within the project directory.

+For example, the memory savings obtained by removing all of the transactions within a blockchain can be measured using the following steps:
+1. Set `mode` to `0` in the configuration file.
-2. Run the MOF-BC network until the blockchain has been filled
+2. Build and run the containers until the blockchain has been filled.
-3. Use docker-compose volumes to save a copy of the miner's, node's, and service agent's blockchains to the host machine
+3. Make a copy of the blockchain by executing: `python test.py before`.
-4. Set the mode to 1 in the node and miner
+4. Set `mode` to `1` in the configuration file.
-5. Run the network again
-6. Compare the miner's blockchain sizes before and after
+5. Build and run the containers until all of the transactions have been removed.
+6. Make a copy of the blockchain by executing: `python test.py after`.
+7. Compare the 2 copies using: `python test.py compare`
+8. Once analysis is complete, run `python test.py clear` to delete the blockchains and the blockchain copies.